Kaggle-Project-TUC-DS/student-performance/README.md

     - setup ssh connection to github
     - run command "git clone git@github.com:Kaggle-Project-TUC-DS/student-performance.git"
 2. Create conda environment and install requirements
-    - check if the pip of your conda environment is used, then run "pip install -r requirements.txt"
+    - check if the pip of your conda environment is in use, then run "pip install -r requirements.txt"
-3. OPTIONAL - Kaggle package (helpful for downloading data and might be useful for submissions)
+3. Only once - Get data with kaggle package
     - pip install kaggle
     - create api token at kaggle website/user settings
     - download kaggle.json if not triggered automatically